susanBuck/dwa15-section-faqs/misc/README.md

-Any extra files needed for the worksheets can be put here.
+Any extra files/assets for sections can be stored here.